Lasagne alla Bolognese

 Directions

 Remove the pot from the oven.
-Stir in the butter and grated Parmigiano Reggiano until melted.
-Taste and adjust seasoning with salt if needed.
-Allow the sauce to cool slightly before assembling the lasagne. - Prepare the Ricotta Mixture
+Stir in the 30g of butter and the 50g of finely grated Parmigiano Reggiano until both are fully melted and incorporated.
+The butter adds the smooth, slightly sweet finishing richness that rounds the concentrated sauce.
+The Parmigiano adds savoury depth and a slight textural body.
+Taste and adjust with additional salt.
+Allow the sauce to cool slightly before assembling — very hot sauce makes layering difficult and can partially cook the ricotta during assembly. - Prepare the Ricotta and Cheese Mixtures

-Bring a large pot of salted water to a boil.
-Cook the pasta sheets 1 minute less than package instructions.
-Drain and place them on a lightly oiled baking sheet to prevent sticking. - Assemble the Lasagne
+Bring a large pot of generously salted water to a full rolling boil.
+Cook the 9 lasagna sheets for 1 minute less than the package instructions — they will continue cooking during the 55–60 minutes of baking and must be underdone at this stage to avoid a soft, overcooked result in the finished lasagne.
+Drain and lay on a lightly oiled baking sheet in a single layer to prevent sticking — do not stack. - Assemble the Lasagne

 *Notes :